No products in the cart.

-- Report ID – This is the certificate’s unique identification number and should match the number on your product if provided on the label.
+- Report/Certificate ID – This is the certificate’s unique identification number and should match the number on your product if provided on the label.

 The Cannabinoid Profile

 This is the real meat of our certificate of analysis.
 What cannabinoids are present in your product and in what concentration?
-Below is the cannabinoid profile of our 3,000mg CBD Oil Tincture, ID number: C210921AV
+Below is the cannabinoid profile of our current Hawaiian Hemp Flower, ID number: 110654